siconos/siconos/Docs/sphinx_sources/reference/modules/Kernel/Modelisation.rst

  - :math:`F_{ext}` contains the external forces.
 Here, the gravity is applied.
  - :math:`p` is the reaction force due to the nonsmooth interaction with the floor.

-We first import the needed classes from `Siconos.Kernel` module:
+We first import the needed classes from `siconos.kernel` module:

  - `LagrangianLinearTIDS`, for a Linear Lagrangian Time Invariant Dynamical System object.
  - `LagrangianLinearTIR`, for a Linear Lagrangian Time Invariant Relation object.